 Without our diverse communities, we wouldn’t have the incredible stories and collections that we are privileged to safeguard and share with the world.

 We are committed to working closely with people from all backgrounds – in Nottingham and beyond – as we add to the ever-evolving history of the Castle.
 We’re also keen to remove the barriers that some people may face when it comes to visiting heritage sites like Nottingham Castle.
 So that we can share this special place with Nottingham communities, we’re running a pay what you can afford scheme.
 Please contact us at firstname.lastname@example.org for more information.

 The international outcry and protests in response to the murder of George Floyd, and the responding Black Lives Matter movement, demonstrate how we all have a part to play in combatting racism, social injustice and discrimination of all forms.

 As a registered museum charting social history, we:

 - Are committed to promoting diversity, inclusion, and equal opportunities.
 We condemn unequivocally all forms of racism and discrimination, and we will not tolerate any abuse of our staff, volunteers, or visitors.

-As a registered museum that charts social history, we have a responsibility to educate, challenge and put a spotlight on the importance of justice.
-Our thoughts, words and actions stand with those working tirelessly to dismantle the many systems of oppression.
+- Believe that we have a responsibility to educate, challenge and shine a spotlight on the importance of justice for all.
+In our thoughts, words and actions, we stand with those working tirelessly to dismantle systems of oppression.